JohannesBuchner/tnewmail/README.rst

 	$ python -c 'import multiprocessing, dbus, notify2, gi, argparse, threading'

-2. Install the Mailbox Alert extension in Thunderbird
+2. Install the "Mailbox Alert" extension in Thunderbird (Alternatively, you can also use FiltaQuilla)
 3. create a new alert that launches a command for a new email.

 The command should be this script, i.e.: